SixArm/mast-cell-help/topics/anaphylaxis-treatments/index.md

 * Monitor the Person: Stay with the person and keep them calm.
 Monitor their vital signs, such as pulse and breathing.
 Be prepared to provide CPR if necessary.

 * Be Ready for Additional Treatment: Once in the emergency room, healthcare professionals will continue treatment.
 This may include administering antihistamines to reduce allergic symptoms, corticosteroids to address inflammation, and intravenous fluids to stabilize blood pressure and manage symptoms.
-The individual will be closely monitored during and after treatment.